 high impact teaching strategies (HITS) are ten instructional practices that reliably increase student learning wherever they are applied.

-Further information and resources to support your practice and implementation of the Victorian Teaching and Learning Model are available through the VTLM page on FUSE where you will find case studies, online professional learning modules and the HITS Catalogue featured.
+Further information and resources are available through the VTLM page on FUSE, including case studies, reflection tools and the HITS Catalogue.

 Print the Victorian teaching and learning model poster

 The Victorian teaching and learning model operate in parallel with: